Graham-Broughton/Mushroom-Classifier/README.md

 - Ensure you have a working python 3.11 installation
 - Create a Twilio account and buy a phone number
 - Make a Google Cloud account & save the main service account credentials
-- Create two service accounts and save the credentials: the first with admin privileges (Terraform) the second will be for managing permissions around the files
+- Create two other service accounts and save the credentials:
+  - the first one will need admin privileges (Terraform)
+  - the second will be for managing permissions around the files so leave it blank for

 Installation:
 1. Clone this repository